 Upon a termination for any reason, each of Messrs.
-McNamara, Williams, O'Toole and Tucker would be entitled to the aggregate balance in his account in the Excess Benefit Plan, and Mr. Lee would be entitled to the aggregate balance in his account in the Deferred Compensation Plan.
-Each of the named executive officers would also be entitled to the aggregate balance in his account in the Supplemental Pension Plan, and Mr. Tucker would be entitled to the aggregate balance in his account in the 1986 Severance Plan.
+McNamara, Williams, Westfall and Ms. Dallob would be entitled to the aggregate balance in his or her account in the Excess Benefit Plan, and Mr. Lee would be entitled to the aggregate balance in his account in the Deferred Compensation Plan.
+Each of the participating named executive officers would also be entitled to the aggregate balance in his account in the Supplemental Pension Plan.
 The aggregate balances in these accounts for each named executive officer are set forth in the Non-Qualified Deferred Compensation Table above.